TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Other.rst

     This top-level object name is reserved.

-    The top level object :typoscript:`lib` is used to store, copy and reference TypoScript code.
+    The top-level object :typoscript:`lib` is used to store, copy and reference TypoScript code.

     Other then :confval:`tlo-temp` is not unset before the template is cached,